Molcas/OpenMolcas/README.md

-OpenMolcas is not a fork or reimplementation of [Molcas](http://www.molcas.org), it *is* a large part of the Molcas codebase that has been released as free and open-source software (FOSS) under the Lesser GNU Public License (LGPL).
+OpenMolcas is not a fork or reimplementation of [Molcas](http://www.molcas.org), it *is* a large part of the Molcas codebase that has been released as free and open-source software (FOSS) under the Lesser General Public License (LGPL).
 Some parts of Molcas remain under a different license by decision of their authors (or impossibility to reach them), and are therefore not included in OpenMolcas.